 Schools must assess all their hazards and record any significant findings along with what control measures are required.
-The plans should wherever possible take a common sense and proportionate approach with the aim to allow www.gov.uk/government/publications/health-and-safety-advice-for-schools http://www.hse.gov.uk/services/education/
+The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
+The school's Health and Safety Policy can be found on the school's website.